AndrewWillacy/Financial-Market-Analysis/README.md

 ## About

-This project was delivered as part of the **LSE Data Analytics Career Accelerator (2025, Distinction)** in collaboration with **VP Analytics** as the employer client.
-The analysis was presented directly to the VP Analytics team across two presentations.
+This project was delivered as part of the **LSE Data Analytics Career Accelerator (2025, Distinction)** in collaboration with an Analytics company as the employer client.
+The analysis was presented directly to the analytics team across two presentations.

 **Andrew Willacy**
 [LinkedIn](https://www.linkedin.com/in/andrew-willacy-572682347/) | [GitHub Portfolio](https://github.com/AndrewWillacy) | andrew.willacy.data@gmail.com